IshaB/isha-website/content/authors/admin/_index.md

 Previously, I have worked at Google as a UX Research Intern with the Fitbit team, and for UNICEF and UN Women on tech and development policy consultancy projects.
 My past projects have focused on adolescent reproductive healthcare, adolescents' mobile phone subcultures, multi-dimensional approaches to poverty, and family-level cognitive burdens of incarceration.
 I have worked on these and other projects with a variety of collaborators and teams, spanning academics, tech workers, policymakers, poverty practitioners, public health workers, union organizers, community leaders, and social workers, across South Asia, UK, USA, and Sub-Saharan Africa.
 You can check out some of my projects [here](/#projects).

 At the moment, I'm completing multiple writing projects, in which I'm developing participatory frameworks for algorithmic accountability, writing about the histories of women's work in India, and analyzing new forms of human-algorithmic management in platforms.
 I'm also one of the facilitators of the Labor Tech Research Network - India Collective.

-I am currently actively searching for research positions.
-Please get in touch if you have openings!

-Consulting: I am available for consulting with civil society, government, and industry groups at the intersection of gender, technology, and work.
-This can take several forms, such as conducting landscape reviews of key topics, developing resources and workshops, and guiding messaging strategies.

-Writing and speaking: I am looking for opportunities to share my research work and field insights through public-facing writing and speaking - please get in touch if you'd like me to write for your magazine, blog, paper, or join a podcast.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}}.